 - 1. Zone the host system to the SAN Volume Controller on the fibre-channel SAN. - 2.
-Configure and map the storage to the host. - 3.
-Discover the disks by using the hwmgr scan scsi command.
+Configure and map VDisks to the host. - 3.
+For Tru64 UNIX 5.1 and later versions, you can discover the disks by using the hwmgr scan scsi command.